 <p class=”whr-empty-text”>No positions available</p>

-Again, this has special hook class so that it can easily be styled.
+Again, this has special hook class so that it can easily be styled and customized.

 In the scrolling box below, you can find a simple stylesheet to get you started styling your own job listings: